Strategies for energy-efficient flow control leveraging deep reinforcement learning: Results: flow control performance of a square cylinder

+Figure \ref{fig:fig14} presents a comparative visualization of the synthetic jet actuation history and corresponding flow structures for selected jet configurations.
+Figure \ref{fig:fig14} (a) illustrates the temporal evolution of the control action, represented as the normalized mass flow rate of synthetic jets, for four distinct jet placements denoted as $J_1^1 J_1^2$, $J_2^1 J_2^2$, $J_3^1 J_3^2$, and $J_4^1 J_4^2$.
+The control input, expressed as the non-dimensionalized mass flow rate of the synthetic jet, is actively modulated by the reinforcement learning agent.
+All control signals exhibit oscillatory behavior with zero mean, a typical feature of synthetic jets.
+However, the amplitude, frequency, and structure of the control inputs vary significantly depending on the jet placement.

-The external energy consumed for flow control varies significantly with the positioning of the synthetic jets at $J_1^1, J_1^2$, $J_2^1, J_2^2$, $J_3^1, J_3^2$, and $J_4^1, J_4^2$.
-The time evolution of energy consumption for these different configurations is illustrated in \cref{fig:figure14}.
-When the jets are located at $J_1^1, J_1^2$, the energy required for flow control is substantially higher, accompanied by pronounced fluctuations, indicating instability in mass flow rates.
-This instability suggests lower control efficiency due to complex interactions with the flow field, making it difficult to achieve consistent and effective flow manipulation.
-In contrast, when the jets are positioned at $J_2^1, J_2^2$, $J_3^1, J_3^2$, and $J_4^1, J_4^2$, the control strategies exhibit more stable behavior, with minimal oscillations and near-zero values, reflecting efficient and balanced flow control with lower energy input.
-Notably, the $J_3^1, J_3^2$ configuration requires the least energy at the onset of control and remains the most stable over time.
-The comparison between the less stable $J_1^1, J_1^2$ configuration and the more stable configurations highlights the differences in energy efficiency and control stability.
-The larger and more unstable fluctuations observed with $J_1^1, J_1^2$ indicate lower energy efficiency and greater challenges in maintaining flow control.
-In contrast, $J_3^1, J_3^2$ demonstrates more predictable and controlled energy usage, effectively sustaining flow control with lower energy costs.
+The external energy consumed for flow control varies significantly with the locations of the synthetic jets at $ J_1^1, J_1^2 $, $ J_2^1, J_2^2 $, $ J_3^1, J_3^2 $, and $ J_4^1, J_4^2 $.
+When the jets are positioned at $ J_1^1 $ and $ J_1^2 $, the energy required for flow control increases markedly, accompanied by pronounced fluctuations, indicating unstable mass flow rates.
+This instability suggests that the complex interactions with the flow field result in lower control efficiency, making consistent and effective flow manipulation challenging.
+In contrast, when the jets are located at the other positions, the control strategy exhibits more stable behavior with minimal oscillations and values close to zero, reflecting efficient and balanced flow control with lower energy input.
+Specifically, the fluctuation amplitudes of the control actions at $ J_2^1, J_2^2 $ and $ J_4^1, J_4^2 $ are notably smaller than those at $ J_1^1, J_1^2 $.
+Notably, the configuration with jets at $ J_3^1 $ and $ J_3^2 $ requires the least energy at the onset of control and demonstrates the most stable control actions over time.
+The comparison between the less stable $ J_1^1, J_1^2 $ configuration and the more stable $ J_3^1, J_3^2 $ configuration highlights the differences in energy efficiency and control stability.